Nick-Barua/From-Post-Mortem-to-Prevention-AFODS/README.md

 Released under the [Apache-2.0 License](LICENSE).

 **Patent:** Japanese Patent Application No. 2025-167440 (filed 3 October 2025).
+Patent: Japanese Patent Application No. 2025-167440 (filed 3 October 2025).
 N.B. declares this filed patent on the AFODS technology described in this paper.
-M.H. declares no conflicts of interest.

 ---